xai provider plugin for Grok models. The

 openclaw models set xai/grok-4.3. -

-To inspect saved xAI auth profiles, run:
+Inspect saved xAI auth profiles:

 Built-in catalog